Version 2.6

 following code.

-Using this technique you can decide in runtime whether widgets, your application provides, will look different, when they are hosted on the Lock Screen.
+Using this technique you can decide at runtime whether the widgets your application provides, will look differently, when they are hosted on the lock screen.

 an